Welcome To GoldStone Resources Ltd.

 All Ghanaian exploration projects are classifiable as “brown fields” projects; i.e. they are located in the shadows of headgear of existing mining operations and may be commercialised even if they do not reach the critical mass to justify a stand-alone mining operation.

 The Oyem and Ngoutou permits in Gabon (Central Africa) were granted during April 2011.
 Both permits contain robust gold in soil anomalies in excess of 15 kilometres length.
 Diamond drilling of nine holes has been completed at Oyem.
-Assay results from the first two drill holes yielded gold concentrations of up to 9.5 g/t in a 120 metre wide deformational zone.
-Results from the remaining seven drill holes are still outstanding.
-Diamond drilling at Ngoutou is planned to commence during the first quarter of 2013.
+Assay results yielded gold concentrations of up to 9.5 g/t in a 120 metre wide deformational zone.
+At Ngoutou a initial three hole diamond drilling programme yielded wide gold mineralisation covering 120 metres of strike.
+Best results include 16 metres @ 1.3 g/t gold (including 2 metres @ 5.6 g/t), 33.5 metres @ 0.4 g/t and 32 metres @ 0.4 g/t.

 The company is constantly reviewing new gold exploration opportunities to further grow its exploration portfolio and to reduce discovery risk.
 Once acquired, the company's strategy is to develop the projects towards the Bankable Feasibility Stage.